Antibiotics should not be used for viral respiratory illnesses (sinusitis, pharyngitis, bronchitis and bronchiolitis).

 There is scant evidence that gastroesophageal reflux (GER) is a causative agent in many conditions though reflux may be a common association.
 There is accumulating evidence that acid-blocking and motility agents such as metoclopramide (generic) are not effective in physiologic GER.
 Long-term sequelae of infant GER is rare, and there is little evidence that acid blockade reduces these sequelae.
 The routine performance of upper gastrointestinal (GI) tract radiographic imaging to diagnose GER or gastroesophageal disease (GERD) is not justified.
 Parents should be counseled that GER is normal in infants and not associated with anything but stained clothes.
 GER that is associated with poor growth or significant respiratory symptoms should be further evaluated.

-Avoid the use of surveillance cultures for the screening and treatment of asymptomatic bacteruria.
+Avoid the use of surveillance cultures for the screening and treatment of asymptomatic bacteriuria.

-There is minimal evidence that surveillance urine cultures or treatment of asymptomatic bacteruria is beneficial.
+There is no evidence that surveillance urine cultures or treatment of asymptomatic bacteriuria is beneficial.
 Surveillance cultures are costly and produce both false positive and false negative results.
-Treatment of asymptomatic bacteruria also increases exposure to antibiotics, which is a risk factor for subsequent infections with a resistant organism.
+Treatment of asymptomatic bacteriuria is harmful and increases exposure to antibiotics, which is a risk factor for subsequent infections with a resistant organism.
 This also results in the overall use of antibiotics in the community and may lead to unnecessary imaging.

-Infant home apnea monitors should not be routinely used to prevent sudden infant death syndrome (SIDS).
+Infant home apnea monitors should not be routinely used to prevent sudden death syndrome (SIDS).

-There is no evidence that the use of infant home apnea monitors decreases the incidence of SIDS; however, they might be of value for selected infants at risk for apnea or cardiovascular events after discharge but should not be used routinely.
+There is no evidence that the use of infant home apnea monitors decreases the incidence of SIDS and should not be used routinely for this purpose; however, they might be of value for selected infants at risk for apnea or cardiovascular events after discharge.

 The American Academy of Pediatrics is an organization of 62,000 primary care pediatricians, pediatric medical subspecialists and pediatric surgical specialists dedicated to the health, safety and well-being of infants, children, adolescents and young adults.